 Flooding (drainage and gullies)A major part of the road network is the drainage system, designed to take water away from the road surface.
 Problems can occur even when it is clean and well maintained.

-Flooded or waterlogged roads result when the amount of water on the road is greater than the capacity of the drainage facilities to take it away.
+Flooded or waterlogged roads happen when the amount of water on the road is more than the road drainage can cope with.

-Exceptional rainfall, a road being in a low lying area or changes in 'run off' from adjacent land are some of the situations that can lead to the road flooding even though the drainage system is in good working order.
+Exceptional rainfall, a road being in a low lying area or changes in 'run off' water from nearby land are some of the reasons why a road might flood even though the drainage system is in good working order.

 In general drainage systems should work without any routine maintenance, although we do normally empty gullies once a year to remove silt.

 Drainage gullies and drains can become blocked very quickly when materials like mud or stones are carried onto the road during heavy rain or flooding.
 The same situation can apply when there is a heavy fall of leaves.